What Is Marble?

 Marble countertops offer many benefits.
 They are naturally cool to the touch, which makes them especially popular with bakers.
 You can roll your dough right out on the counter and your butter won’t immediately start melting, making the process a lot easier.
 They’re also incredibly durable, in their own way – remember that some of the classical world’s most recognizable landmarks (like the Taj Mahal and the Parthenon) were constructed from blocks of marble.

 Marble also requires a little more maintenance and care than other materials – we often say that it takes the right personality to live with a marble countertop.
 Because marble is made of calcite, which is reactive to acids, it’s subject to etching.
 This is completely normal and expected, and for many people, the way this material ages over time is actually one of its best attributes.
 That said, it’s not for everyone.
 Marble’s porosity also means that it should be sealed properly to prevent deterioration.
 (You can check your sealant by dropping a small amount of water onto the surface – if the water doesn’t bead up, it’s time to reseal.)
 In terms of regular care and maintenance, be cautious when using household cleaners on your marble countertops.
 We recommend only cleaning the surface with soap and water, and avoiding any harsh chemicals.
-We don’t recommended placing hot pots and pans directly on the surface, as the rapid change in temperature can cause rapid expansion and contraction, something called “thermal shock.”
+We don’t recommend placing hot pots and pans directly on the surface, as the rapid change in temperature can cause rapid expansion and contraction, something called “thermal shock.”

 Lake Oswego’s Choice for Marble